Nicolas Jean-Baptiste

-Nicolas Jean-Baptiste (born March 8, 1989) is a former American football nose tackle.
+Nicolas Jean-Baptiste (born March 8, 1989) is an American former professional football nose tackle.
 He was signed by the Baltimore Ravens as an undrafted free agent in 2012.
 He played college football at Baylor.

-He also was a member of the Cleveland Browns.

-Early years
+Early life

 Jean-Baptiste attended Strake Jesuit College Preparatory.
 He earned 2006 first-team All-District 17-5A honors on offense as an Offensive guard and defense as a Defensive end.

 College career

 Jean-Baptiste played at Baylor University.
 He participated in the 2012 East West Shrine Game.
 He played 49 games and started 21 games at Nose tackle.
 He recorded 94 tackles, 5 sacks and a Forced fumble.
 In 2011 his senior year, Jean-Baptiste recorded a career high 4 sacks along with 36 tackles.

 In his junior year, Jean-Baptiste played 12 games and he recorded 31 tackles, half sack.
 On September 2, 2011, in the season opener against TCU, Jean-Baptiste had four tackles, one tackle was for a loss of gain, a pass deflection and a blocked kick in which Baylor won 50-48 after blowing a 24-point lead.
 During his junior season, Jean-Baptiste was named the starter in the fourth game of the year against Rice.
 But Jean-Baptiste had just one tackle as Baylor won 30-13.

 In his sophomore year, Jean-Baptiste played 12 games coming off the bench.
 He had 18 tackles and a half sack.
 In a game against Northwestern State, he recorded a season high 4 tackles, including one for an assisted loss of gain while Baylor won 68-13.

 In his redshirt freshman year, Jean-Baptiste played in 12 games and only had 9 tackles.
 On December 7, 2011, Jean-Baptiste was named to the Second-team All-Big 12.